-Estimated movement rates are essential in the management of a species in which quotas are geographically apportioned, especially for a species such as sablefish, in which movement rates are great enough to affect the amount of fish available for harvest in an area.
+Estimated movement rates are essential in the management of a species in which quota are geographically apportioned, especially for a species such as sablefish, in which movement rates are great enough to affect the amount of fish available for harvest in an area.
 Rates of movement from one area to another are affected by a wide range of environmental and biological factors and may vary greatly between years, areas, and individual fish.
-In addition, the use of traditional anchor tag release/recapture data is not without problems.
-The length of time a fish was in an area before being captured and tagged, and the length of time a fish was in an area before being recovered are both unknown.
-The longer a fish is at liberty and the further it has traveled, the more uncertain the estimates of between-area movement rates become.
-For example, if a fish is recovered more than one area distant from the release area (e.g., released in the EGOA and
+In addition, the use of traditional anchor tag release/recapture data are not without problems.
+The length of time a fish was in an area before being captured and tagged, and the length of time a fish was in an area before being recovered, are both unknown.
+The longer a fish is at liberty and the farther it has traveled, the more uncertain the estimates of between-area movement rates become.
+For example, if a fish is recovered more than one area distant from the release area (i.e., released in the EGOA and recovered in the AI), it is impossible to know how much time was spent in each of the areas between release and recovery (Maloney 2002).
+In addition, if a fish is released and recaptured in the same area, it is impossible to know if the fish left the tagging area and returned after some time, or in fact remained in the tagging area without ever leaving.
+Regardless, analysis of all available conventional tag data are useful for providing overall patterns of movement and for estimating migration rates.